existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 And that, pretty much, was that between philosophy and me for the next couple of decades.

 ## Daunt you go there
-Philosophers, as far as I knew, practically lived for unnecessarily complicated words like ontology, epistemology and so on.
+Also, philosophers, as far as I knew, practically *lived* for unnecessarily complicated words like ontology, epistemology and so on.
 They seemed only able to express things in such tortured and obtuse language that nobody could understand it, other than other professional philosophers.

 And how did they get paid for that stuff, anyway?
 What were they *producing*?